CUSTOM WINE + walking TOUR: TUSCANY

 B, D • Pescille

-DAY 6 – WALK THE ETRUSCAN BYWAYS
+DAY 6 – WALK TO VOLTERRA ON THE ETRUSCAN BYWAYS

 Before Roman rule, Etruscans controlled Tuscany and planted its first vines.
 We’ll revisit this ancient civilization on our point-to-point morning hike to Volterra.
 This follows a country lane all the way, passing through various farms and woods.
 Flanked by ancient cypress trees, it offers glorious vistas of a landscape that shows traces of prehistoric floods.